icholy/Absolution/README.md

 # Absolution.js

-> An Element positioning system.
+> An Element positioning system inspired by SICP's "Propagation of Constraints".

 **WARNING WIP** I've only been testing this is chrome.